woodcrest-university/community-charter/chamber-of-commerce.md

 Variance request: A player wants to open a garden center with an outdoor display area for plants and landscaping materials.
 They would request a variance to allow for an extended outdoor display area adjacent to their commercial plot.

 ### Signage
-Default zoning: Default zoning: Business signs must fit within the logical boundaries of the commercial plot (e.g. pre-existing signage, above-door, along banisters, small 'overhang' style sign).
+Default zoning: Business signs must fit within the logical boundaries of the commercial plot (e.g. pre-existing signage, above-door, along banisters, small 'overhang' style sign).
 Signs must not impede on the traffic, pedestrian and vehicular, of the surrounding area.
 Variance request: A player wants to install a larger, eye-catching sign for their boutique clothing store.
 They would request a variance to allow for a sign that extend beyond their designated commercial plot restrictions.

 ## Conclusion